-To combine disclosures where possible and to reduce duplication, we have integrated some IFRS disclosures into the Executive Board report.
+To combine disclosures, and to reduce duplication, we have integrated some IFRS disclosures into our Executive Board report.
 These are:

-- ▶ IFRS 7 Risk disclosures of financial instruments.
+- IFRS 7 Risk disclosures of financial instruments.
 These are disclosed in the Risk, funding and capital section; - ▶ IAS 1 Capital disclosures.
 These are part of the Risk, funding and capital section.

-IFRS disclosures in the Risk, funding and capital section on pages 64 to 120 are labelled as 'audited'.
+IFRS disclosures in the Risk, funding and capital section are labelled as 'audited'.
 These disclosures are an integral part of the Consolidated Annual Financial Statements and are covered by the Auditor's report.

-Changes in acccounting policies
+Changes in accounting policies